homelabos/homelabos/docs/setup/installation.md

 It's easiest to have an actual domain to point at your services, but you can `fake` it by adding DNS overrides to your `/etc/hosts` file on *nix and MacOS if needed or for testing.

 Many people hang their HomelabOS services off of a subdomain like `homelab.mydomain.com`.
 This lets you continue to serve things from `mydomain.com` without HomelabOS interfering in any way.
+Just set whatever value you want to `domain` in your settings.

+#### DNS Settings

+You need to point your `{{ domain }}`, as well as `*.{{ domain }}` to the IP address your HomelabOS install is accessible at.
+If you are using a [bastion](/docs/setup/bastion) host, then you would point at that IP.
+If you are using your home IP address, you would point it at that IP.
+You need to set up a wildcard DNS entry because all the services are served off of subdomains such as `emby.{{ domain }}`

 #### Changing your domain